-Detected resistance genes are shown as RGD (Resistance Gene(s) Detected).
-In addition, phenotypic antimicrobial susceptibility results are ascertained for the detected polymicrobial population by employing a high-throughput, broth microdilution, spectrophotometric assay in which the detected mono or polymicrobial population is applied to a panel of antimicrobial agent’s array on a microplate to determine the minimum inhibitory concentration (MIC).
+Susceptibility testing of the microbial community is determined via high-throughput, broth microdilution, spectrophotometric assay in which the population is applied to a panel of antibiotic agent’s array on a microplate to determine the Minimum Inhibitory Concentration (MIC).

-Antibiotic susceptibility testing is currently unavailable for Ureaplasma urealyticum, Actinobaculum schaalii, Aerococcus urinae, Alloscardovia omnicolens, Corynebacterium riegelii, Mycoplasma hominis, and Mycoplasma genitalium due to fastidious characteristics in vitro.
+Antibiotic susceptibility testing is currently unavailable for Ureaplasma urealyticum, Actinobaculum schaalii, Aerococcus urinae, Alloscardovia omnicolens, Corynebacterium riegelii, Mycoplasma hominis, and Enterococcus faecium due to fastidious characteristics in vitro.

-Susceptibility testing is not performed for Viridans Streptococci because suggested antibiotics have a high efficacy rate.
+Susceptibility testing is NOT performed for Viridans Streptococci.

 Treatment Options for Sexually Transmitted Infections: